-- 76. Which of the following types of tax services are arranged by code section?

-- A. legal tax service.

-- B. annotated tax service.

-- C. professional tax service.

-- D. topical tax service.

-- E. None of these.

 - 77. Which of the following is not a common tool used in conducting tax research?

 - A. citator.

 - B. annotated tax service.

 - C. topical tax service.

 - D. keyword search.

-- E. None of these.
+- E. None of the above.

-- 78. Which of the following is not a source of a tax practitioner's professional responsibilities?
+78. Which of the following is not a source of a tax practitioner's professional responsibilities?

 - A. AICPA Code of Professional Conduct.

 - B. Statements on Standards for Tax Services.

 - C. Circular 230.

 - D. State Board of Accountancy statutes.

-- E. None of these.
+- E. None of the above.

-- 79. According to Statement on Standards for Tax Services No. 1, a tax practitioner can recommend a tax return position: - A. if the position is frivolous and disclosed on the tax return. - B. if the position complies with the standards imposed by the applicable tax authority. - C. only if the position meets the "more likely than not" standard. - D. only if the position meets the "clear and convincing evidence" standard. - E. None of these.
+- 79. According to Statement on Standards for Tax Services No. 1, a tax practitioner can recommend a tax return position:

+- A. if the position is frivolous and disclosed on the tax return.

+- B. if the position complies with the standards imposed by the applicable tax authority.

+- C. only if the position meets the "more likely than not" standard.

+- D. only if the position meets the "clear and convincing evidence" standard.

+- E. None of the above.

-80. Circular 230 was issued by:
+- 80. Circular 230 was issued by:

 - A. AICPA.

 - B. State Boards of Accountancy.

 - C. American Bar Association.

 - D. IRS.

-- E. None of these.
+- E. None of the above.

 - 81. Which of the following is a false statement?
-A taxpayer filing a fraudulent tax return:

-- A. is potentially subject to criminal penalties.

-- B. is potentially subject to civil penalties.

-- C. is potentially subject to fines and a prison sentence.

-- D. will have an unlimited statute of limitations for the fraudulent tax return.

-- E. None of these.

-82. For which of the following tax violations is a civil penalty not imposed on taxpayers?

-- A. failure to file a tax return. - B. failure to pay tax owed. - C. fraud. - D. failure to make estimated tax payments. - E. None of these. - 83.
-A taxpayer can avoid a substantial understatement of tax penalty: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is substantial authority to support the position. - D. if the position has a reasonable basis and is not disclosed on the tax return. - E. None of these. - 84.
-A taxpayer can avoid a substantial understatement of tax penalty: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if the position is not frivolous and disclosed on the tax return. - D. if the position has a reasonable basis and is disclosed on the tax return. - E. None of these.
+A taxpayer filing a fraudulent tax return: - A. is potentially subject to criminal penalties. - B. is potentially subject to civil penalties. - C. is potentially subject to fines and a prison sentence. - D. will have an unlimited statute of limitations for the fraudulent tax return. - E. None of the above. - 82.
+For which of the following tax violations is a civil penalty not imposed on taxpayers? - A. failure to file a tax return. - B. failure to pay tax owed. - C. fraud. - D. failure to make estimated tax payments. - E. None of the above. - 83.
+A taxpayer can avoid a substantial understatement of tax penalty: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is substantial authority to support the position. - D. if the position has a reasonable basis and is not disclosed on the tax return. - E. None of the above. - 84.
+A taxpayer can avoid a substantial understatement of tax penalty: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if the position is not frivolous and disclosed on the tax return. - D. if the position has a reasonable basis and is disclosed on the tax return. - E. None of the above.